nicday/github-handbook/readme.md

 	git fetch origin
 	```

-2. To change brnaches you can use the `git checkout` command:
+2. To change branches you can use the `git checkout` command:
 	```sh
 	git checkout gh-pages
 	```